zabroski/project-2/music/README.md

 ## major problems & solutions
-    There are a few bugs to fix and some issues to find good assets (images) to illustrate the game.
     I had an issue at the beginning of my project,  and to solve this problem I had to switch an API because it wasn't responding as I wanted it to.

 ## MVP